szaim/AIUM_project/README.md

 5) Deploy your final project using github.

 ## Additional Information
-• Please find image assets in the image-assets folder of the assignment materials
+• Please find image assets in the image-assets folder of the assignment materials <br />
-• Use any libraries or techniques desired to complete the assignment
+• Use any libraries or techniques desired to complete the assignment <br />
 • The font used in the menus and body text is Raleway - http://www.google.com/fonts/specimen/Raleway